6.6 Changes in Auditors

 commences an IPO process, the previous audit firm would be required to

-prior auditor is not able to or willing to consent to the use of its
+procedures.
+If the prior auditor is not able to or willing to issue an

 An entity that changes auditors during the two most recent fiscal years or